 Loch Awe crannogs 1972 – why now?

-This is old history, 38 years out of date.
+This is old history, decades out of date.
 Why are you publishing this now?

-But being written up in someone else's book — albeit a good friend and collaborator of the time — doesn't quite portray our view of the results, or memory of how it happened.
-Even if there are few extra details or finds to reveal, if anyone is interested in the original source, here it is in fuller form than the brief published articles, and Ian's book.
+But being written up in someone else's bookalbeit a good friend and cross-discipline team memberdoesn't show the full, raw, results, or tell simply how it was carried out.
+So if anyone is interested in the original source, here it is in fuller form than the brief published articles, or Ian's book.

 Safety first and last

-One thing I hope we will transmit, and any future expeds will take note of, is the level of safe professionalism that the Naval Air Command divers brought to us weekenders.
-It's cold in a Scottish loch, whatever the time of year, and the amphibious work can be tiring.
-It's neither fin diving nor dry-ground archaeology; half the time you are in mud, or scrambling up a half-submerged slope of rocks and boulders, always in dark water, often with very poor visibility, by, or in, deep enough water to drown you.
+One thing I hope we transmit, and any future expeds should take note of, is the level of safe professionalism that the Naval Air Command divers brought to us weekenders.
+It's cold in a Scottish loch, whatever the time of year, and the amphibious work is tiring.
+It's neither fin diving nor dry-ground archaeology.
+Much of the time you are in mud, or scrambling up a half-submerged slope of rocks and boulders, always in dark water, often with very poor visibilityby, or in, deep enough water to drown you.
 After all, that's why the crannog builders put it there, to be difficult to get at.
-A death of an experienced diver has happened, in less than 30 ft of water, off a crannog in Loch Tay, in broad daylight.
+The death of an experienced diver has happened, in less than 30 ft of water, off a crannog in Loch Tay, in broad daylight.
 The same, or better, precautions and procedures as marine work need to be taken on and off these heaps of stones, when you can be half-suited and encumbered with gear.
-Not the same risks as deep diving, just different risks – but not, I assure you, less lethal ones.
+Not the same risks as deep diving, just different risksbut not, I assure you, less lethal ones.

 Back to front page